Adyen (AMS:ADYEN) Rating Reiterated by Goldman Sachs Group

-Adyen (AMS:ADYEN)‘s stock had its “buy” rating reaffirmed by Goldman Sachs Group in a report issued on Thursday, Borsen Zeitung reports.
+Adyen (AMS:ADYEN)‘s stock had its “buy” rating reaffirmed by equities research analysts at Goldman Sachs Group in a research report issued on Wednesday, Borsen Zeitung reports.

 Receive News & Ratings for Adyen Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Adyen and related companies with MarketBeat.com's FREE daily email newsletter.